estonfle/AllTheBeans/Orval-Localisation.md

 - Use isFetching, isFinish

 # Localisation
-- **Advantages of Localisation:** easy to add ground up, improves development experience, autocomplete, reusability, less typos, easy to update titles, etc.
+- **Advantages of Localisation:** easy to add from ground up, improves development experience, autocomplete, reusability, less typos, easy to update titles, etc.

 Create .json in locals/en on the frontend, SharedResources.cs and .resx files in the Resources folder on backend.